 Dig in one bucketful of well-rotted organic material before planting.
 Plant during the dormant season from November to March.
 Autumn is ideal as the soil is still warm.

-The fruit is ready from late July to August, when it is soft and detaches easily from the tree.
-Harvest and transport apricots carefully, to avoid bruising.
+Apricots are ready to pick from late July to August – ripe fruits are soft and detach easily from the tree.
+Pick and handle them carefully, to avoid bruising.

-Apricots can only be stored for a few days so are best consumed immediately – straight from the tree.
-Alternatively, they can be dried or made into preserves.
+Apricots are best eaten straight away, and can only be stored for a few days.
+Alternatively they can be be dried or made into preserves.